j-siderius/TinySpark/docs/chapter1/logic_gates.md

 => [1, 1]   1
 ```

-You programmed your first neuron-network!
+You hand-programmed your first neuron-network!